PCS, TDY and DeploymentsUpdated: November 4, 2022

 Temporary Duty Orders

-What are Temporary Duty orders?
-The U.S. Navy defines Temporary Duty as, “duty at one or more locations, away from the permanent duty station (PDS), under an order, providing for further assignment or pending further assignment, to return to the old PDS or to proceed to a new PDS.”
+What are Temporary Duty Orders?
+The Navy defines Temporary Duty Orders as, “duty at one or more locations, away from the permanent duty station (PDS), under an order, providing for further assignment or pending further assignment, to return to the old PDS or to proceed to a new PDS.”

 Different Acronyms for The Same General Purpose: TDY Orders Across The Services

-Depending on who you ask, the Navy has both Temporary Duty orders and Temporary Additional Duty orders.
-Though, official communications from the Navy official site refer to TAD as the Navy version of TDY.
+The Navy has Temporary Duty orders and Temporary Additional Duty orders.
+Official communications from the Navy official site refer to TAD as the Navy version of TDY.

 Temporary Duty orders are known as TDY orders in the Air Force and the United States Army.
 The Army has other categories similar to TDY orders.
 Temporary Change of Station (TCS) orders authorize duty in a similar way to TDY orders.